 - Uber– Which brings me to this next tip.
 Do not wait till the morning of to try and get an Uber.
 Set your pick up time the day before.
 Also, I laugh to myself when I see people scrambling on my neighborhood app looking for rides the day before a 5 am flight.
 Everyone is busy during the holiday season so set up your airport transport well in advance.

 - Pets– I’m guilty as charged on this one.
 I have waited until the last minute to secure my pet sitter only to find out she will not be in town and guess what?
 The boarders were full and I was left frantically searching for a cat sitter.
 If we have a steady pet sitter, we take for granted he or she will always be there for us but that isn’t always the case, so check with him or her early.
+Of course, you don’t have to leave your pets at home.
+Pet travel is rapidly growing in popularity and it’s now easier than ever to take your furry friends abroad with you!

 - Glasses– Unless this has happened to you, I bet you have not thought of it.
 I was on a long flight and was shifting things around in my seat and inadvertently sat on my glasses and broke them.
 I spent the entire flight wearing broken glasses in order to read my book.
 Lesson learned: bring two pairs of glasses with you on the plane.